 Admission is based on a combination of many factors, including undergraduate GPA, graduate entrance exam score(s), professional experience and references.
-The admissions committee also considers your essay and interview in helping to assess if a Conflict Management graduate program is the right fit for you.
-Five to ten years of full-time professional work experience is preferred for admittance into the MA and Graduate Certificate program.
-An exam waiver is available if you have previously done graduate work.
+The admissions committee also considers your essay and interview in making an admissions decision.

 Individuals are welcome to apply to the Conflict Management program from all academic disciplines and professions.
 Students with undergraduate degrees from an accredited university will have met all prerequisites.